jason-davey/studio/PLAYBOOK.md

 1.  **Hypothesize:** What do you want to improve?
 2.  **Use the In-App Tool (Steps 3 & 4):**
-    *   Adjust content in Step 3 if needed for your new baseline.
+    *   Adjust content in Step 3 as needed for your overall landing page.
+This will update what pre-fills "Version A" of the Hero.
-    *   In Step 4, configure "Version A" (new baseline) and "Version B" (new experimental).
+    *   In Step 4, configure "Version A" (new baseline for Hero) and "Version B" (new experimental Hero).
     *   Use AI suggestions and Campaign Focus as needed.
     *   Preview on `/landing-preview`.
-3.  **Download/Copy JSON:** For the version you want to use as your new experimental variant in Firebase, copy or download its JSON.
+3.  **Download/Copy JSON:** For the version you want to use as your new experimental variant in Firebase, copy or download its JSON from Step 4.
 4.  **A/B Test Setup:** In Firebase A/B Testing, create a new experiment or edit an existing one, pasting the new JSON for the relevant variant.

 ## 8. Branding Considerations for Test Variations